GenericMappingTools/gmt/doc_classic/rst/source/grdmask.rst

     individual radii from the 3rd input column.
 Unless Cartesian data, specify the unit of these radii by appending it after **-Sz**.
     If **-S** is not set then we consider the input data to define one or more closed polygon(s) instead.
+For Cartesian data with different units you can instead append *xlim*\ /*ylim* which will perform a rectangular search where all nodes within ±\ *xlim* and ±\ *ylim* of a data point will be considered inside.

 .. _-V: